ccxt-rest/ccxt-rest-website/source/55_exchange_summary.html.md

 # Exchange Summmary

-The following table contains all the list of supported exchanges, and the statuses of their APIs.
-Note: All supported apis are listed below, but not all of their supported APIs are shown.
-We are still working on adding more of their APIs and their statuses

-<p id="lastUpdateDate" style="width:50%"></p>
+This section contains the list of all supported exchanges by `ccxt-rest` and the statuses of their APIs.
+It has two subsections - the "Legends" subsection which explains the statuses, and the "Exchange API Statuses" which contains the actual report.

+The report below comes from `ccxt-rest`'s sanity tests which is executed on every build (_and at least once a day_).
+The sanity test goes through all supported exchanges by `ccxt-rest` and executes their APIs in order to figure out whether the API is working, or needs authentication, or is broken, etc.

+As part of the report, we also specify when this report was generated (_Note: This date changes at least once a day because the sanity tests are executed at least once a day.
+Sometimes, several times in a singel day_).

 ## Legends